Demining: Goals

-Military
+Military mine clearance

 In military demining, the goal is to create a safe path for troops and equipment.
 The soldiers who carry out this task are known as combat engineers, sappers, or pioneers.
 Sometimes soldiers may bypass a minefield, but some bypasses are designed to concentrate advancing troops into a killing zone.
 If engineers need to clear a path (an operation known as breaching), they may be under heavy fire and need supporting fire to suppress the enemy or obscure the site with smoke.
 Some risk of casualties is accepted, but engineers under heavy fire may need to clear an obstacle in 7–10 minutes to avoid excessive casualties, so manual breaching may be too slow.
 They may need to operate in bad weather or at night.
 Good intelligence is needed on factors like the locations of minefields, types of mines and how they were laid, their density and pattern, ground conditions and the size and location of enemy defenses.

-Humanitarian
+Humanitarian demining

 Humanitarian demining is a component of mine action, a broad effort to reduce the social, economic and environmental damage of mines.
 The other "pillars" of mine action are risk education, victim assistance, stockpile destruction, and advocacy against the use of anti-personnel mines and cluster munitions.
 Humanitarian demining differs from military demining in several ways.
 Military demining operations require speed and reliability under combat conditions to safely bypass a mine field so it is more acceptable if some mines are missed in the process.
 Humanitarian demining aims to reduce risk for deminers and civilians as much as possible by removing (ideally) all landmines and demining work can usually be temporarily halted if unfavorable circumstances arise.
 In some situations, it is a necessary precondition for other humanitarian programs.
 Normally, a national mine action authority (NMAA) is given the primary responsibility for mine action, which it manages through a mine action center (MAC).
 This coordinates the efforts of other players including government agencies, non-governmental organizations (NGOs), commercial companies, and militaries.

 The International Mine Action Standards (IMAS) provide a framework for mine action.
 While not legally binding in themselves, they are intended as guidelines for countries to develop their own standards.
 The IMAS also draw on international treaties including the Mine Ban Treaty, which has provisions for destroying stockpiles and clearing minefields.

 In the 1990s, before the IMAS, the United Nations required that deminers had to clear 99.6% of all mines and explosive ordnance.
 However, professional deminers found that unacceptably lax because they would be responsible if any mines later harmed civilians.
 In contrast, the IMAS call for the clearance of all mines and UXOs from a given area to a specified depth.